aguinaldoabbj/neovis-flask/README.md

 # neovis-flask
 Neovis (Neo4j graph DB visualizer) in a flask app running on docker.
+Parameters can be configured in a form or passed through a query string.